 General Coaching Ethics

-Life Coaching vs. Therapy: Life coaches must be aware of and strictly adhere to the appropriate role of a life coach.
+Therapeutic Art Coaching vs. Therapy: Therapeutic Art coaches must be aware of and strictly adhere to the appropriate role of a life coach.
 Life coaches are not licensed health care providers or therapists and must not provide medical advice, engage in patient diagnosis, or practice therapy.
 They do not treat or otherwise counsel those with mental illness.

 While counselors or therapists often deal with a patient’s mental/emotional conditions and/or processing trauma, a life coach never addresses such issues.
 The role of a life coach, in its most simple form, is to encourage, coach and/or act as a facilitator of a client’s self-reflection, decision making, planning for the future, and creating life changes.